South Dakota State University

 Particular areas of interest for these interactions include:

-- Maintaining the relevance of the programs’ educational objectives and desired student outcomes with reference to ABET.
+- Maintaining the relevance of the programs’ educational objectives and desired student outcomes with reference to Accreditation Board of Engineering and Technology (ABET).

 - The development and enhancement of collaborative activities with local and regional high-tech industries to promote student and faculty professional development.